 Our Compensation Committee believes that it is important to be informed about the pay practices and pay levels of comparable public companies with which we compete for top talent (our "Peer Group").
-After considering the recommendations of FW Cook, our Compensation Committee determined that due to the significant impacts of the COVID-19 pandemic on the Company's operations and financial performance and the broader effects of COVID-19 on the industries of many of our Company's peers, that no changes would be made to our Company's peer group for 2020.
-Additionally, our peer group was used to inform our Compensation Committee's development of our President and Chief Executive Officer's new employment agreement.
-Our Peer Group for 2020 included the following companies:
+After considering the recommendations of FW Cook, our Compensation Committee determined that due to the significant impacts of the COVID-19 pandemic on the Company's operations and financial performance and the broader effects of COVID-19 on the industries of many of our Company's peers, that no changes would be made to our Company's Peer Group for 2021.
+Our revenue of approximately \$648 million in 2021 reflects an approximately \$6.5 billion in 2019.
+The decrease in revenue occurred because of the nearly 500 days of suspended cruise operations due to regulations and the public health environment.
+Because our Compensation Committee believes the impact to our revenue will continue to lessen as the pandemic subsides, our Compensation Committee does not believe it would be beneficial to realign our peers with companies that have substantially lower revenues than our Company is expected to have once it fully resumes operations.
+Ultimately, the companies we compete with for talent will more closely reflect the companies included in our Peer Group pre-pandemic.
+Additionally, we need to attract and retain executives who can run businesses with the scope and scale our Company had pre-pandemic.

+Our Peer Group for 2021 included the following companies:

 Alaska Air Group, Inc. Hyatt Hotels Corporation Royal Caribbean Cruises Ltd. Caesars Entertainment, Inc. JetBlue Airways Corporation Spirit Airlines, Inc. Carnival Corporation Las Vegas Sands Corp.
-Wyndham Destinations, Inc. Darden Restaurants, Inc. MGM Resorts International Wynn Resorts, Limited Expedia Group, Inc. Marriott International, Inc. YUM!
+Travel + Leisure Co. (formerly, Wyndham Destinations, Inc.) Darden Restaurants, Inc. MGM Resorts International Wynn Resorts, Limited Expedia Group, Inc. Marriott International, Inc. • YUM!
 Brands, Inc. Hilton Worldwide Holdings Inc. Penn National Gaming, Inc.